 If you’re responsible enough to use miles & points credit cards, here are a few good cards to start with!

-- Chase Sapphire Preferred – Earn 50,000 bonus points (a value of at least $625) after you spend $4,000 on purchases in the first 3 months from account opening.
-Check out my review here.
+- Chase Sapphire Preferred – Earn 50,000 bonus points (a value of at least $625 when you redeem through the Chase Ultimate Rewards portal) after you spend $4,000 on purchases in the first 3 months from account opening.
 This is the top card I recommend for beginners!

-- Chase Freedom – Earn $150 (15,000 Chase Ultimate Rewards points) after you spend $500 on purchases in your first 3 months from account opening.
-Here’s my review of this offer.
+- Chase Freedom – Earn $150 (15,000 Chase Ultimate Rewards points) after you spend $500 on purchases in your first 3 months from account opening

-- Chase Southwest Plus – Earn 40,000 Southwest points after you spend $1,000 on purchases in the first 3 months of opening your account.
-Here’s my review.
+- Chase Southwest Rapid Rewards® Plus Credit Card – Earn 40,000 Southwest points after you spend $1,000 on purchases in the first 3 months of opening your account

 Opening lots of credit cards does NOT ruin your credit score.
 The way you use your cards is what will determine your credit score.